-TOTAL PAYROLL TOTAL OUTPUT \$300,068,000 \$857,093,000 BENEFITS OF THE AIRPORT Missouri has a diverse system of airports that serve general aviation and commercial airline needs.
+TOTAL PAYROLL TOTAL OUTPUT \$300,068,000\ \$857,093,000\ BENEFITS OF THE AIRPORT Missouri has a diverse system of airports that serve general aviation and commercial airline needs.
 Of the 108 airports in the system analyzed for this study, 99 are publicly-owned, public use general aviation airports.
 In 2012, these 99 airports accommodated over one million aircraft operations and were home to nearly 2,500 aircraft.
 Missouri's general aviation airports range from turf landing strips to concrete paved runways.
 More than two-thirds of the general aviation airports in the state offer airport users fuel service, with more than one-third of the airports specifically offering Jet A fueling services.
 All of the general aviation airports serve a wide variety of aircraft, including locally based and transient traffic visiting communities for business or pleasure.
-Mississippi County Airport is a general aviation airport located approximately 20 miles from Sikeston within the City of Charleston.
-The airport is owned and operated by Mississippi County.
-With its 3,196foot long asphalt paved runway, Runway 18/36, the airport supports the operations of smaller general aviation aircraft.
-The airport offers tie-down rentals for both long and short-term users of the airport.
+Lincoln Municipal Airport is a general aviation airport located in Lincoln, Missouri just south of I-70 and Sedalia and north of Harry S. Truman State Park.
+The airport is owned and operated by the City of Lincoln.
+With its 2,940-foot long turf runway, Runway 18/36, the airport supports the operations of smaller general aviation aircraft.
 There are numerous similar general aviation airports throughout Missouri.
 These airports support a variety of activities including flight training, agricultural spraying, recreational flying, and businesses that utilize small general aviation aircraft to conduct their operations.
 Residents, businesses, and visitors also utilize these smaller general aviation airports to enhance their quality of life.
-These airports are important transportation and economic resources throughout Missouri that provide both quantitative and qualitative benefits to the state.
-Totals are representative of statewide general aviation airport economic impacts.
+These airports are important transportation and economic resources throughout Missouri that provide both quantitative and qualitative benefits to the state. \ Totals are representative of statewide general aviation airport economic impacts.